INTRO TO CONVERSATION DESIGN

-Interested in making a transition to UX research?
+Interested in making a transition to Conversation Design?
 Check out the following references:

-A free, interactive, online tutorial made by my team at Salesforce UX!
-Learn the basics of user research methodology and prototyping.
+A free, interactive, online tutorial made by yours truly!
+Learn the basics of conversation design and linguistics for the craft.
 If you love lighthearted humor, taking quizzes, and vibrant visuals, this will totally be your jam.
 And, you can earn a fancy Salesforce Trailhead badge in the process.

 CDI has excellent, thorough trainings on Conversation Design across the interaction design, copywriting, and training aspects of the role.
 They also added discourse markers to their curriculum at my request, so I'm biased, but I'd say they're pretty great.